Phuket Vegetarian Festival: History, Rituals & What Visitors Should Know

 Thailand might be famous for its beach bars, rooftop cocktails, and buzzing nightlife, but don’t let the laid-back vibe fool you.
 Alcohol laws here are surprisingly strict, and enforcement can be both serious and selective.
 Whether you’re a first-time visitor or a long-term expat, it’s easy to get caught off guard by unexpected dry days, … Read more

-Revolut for Expats in Thailand (2025): What You Need to Know
+Revolut for Expats in Thailand: What to Know in 2026

 Can Revolut Make Your Life in Thailand Easier?
 If you’ve spent any time around digital nomads or long-term travelers, you’ve probably heard someone mention Revolut.
 It’s a sleek, app-based financial tool that promises low-fee currency exchange, travel-friendly spending, and modern banking features—all from your smartphone.
 Sounds ideal, right?
 But here’s the catch: Revolut wasn’t built … Read more